A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

 - Shiga-like toxin-producing E. coli.

-Hemolytic uremic syndrome is generally preceded by a prodrome of diarrhea, which is often bloody.
+The hemolytic uremic syndrome is generally preceded by a prodrome of diarrhea, which is often bloody.

 And it is caused by Shiga-like toxin-producing bacteria, such as enterohemorrhagic Escherichia coli (EHEC), of which E.coli O157: H7 is the most common serotype.